zdharma-continuum/history-search-multi-word/README.md

 [![asciicast](https://asciinema.org/a/89406.png)](https://asciinema.org/a/89406)

 ## News
+* 22-10-2016
+  - Search process has been optimized by 20%!
+History sizes like 100000 are now supported.
+  - Active history entry can be `underline`, `standout` (i.e. inverse video), `bold`, `bg=blue`, etc. with the new Zstyle `:plugin:history-search-multi-word / active` (see Zstyles section).

 * 16-10-2016
-  - More optimizations (40% in total for the two days) – new video above
+  - More optimizations (40% in total for the two days) – new video above.

 * 15-10-2016
   - The compact, already optimized (by me) [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) part has been further optimized by 21%!